Can I get married during Coronavirus (COVID-19)?

 Allow as much space for guests as possible and spread out seating.

-Provide ample sanitiser, soap and hand towels.
-Ensure signage reminds guests to wash hands.
+Provide ample sanitiser, soap and disposable hand towels.
+Signage reminds guests to wash hands.

 Request non-contact gifts such as online registries or electronic funds transfer (rather than physical gifts, cards or wishing wells).

 Have allocated seating at both the ceremony and reception.
 Seat guests from the same household next to each other.

 Have a pre-ceremony photo shoot to reduce the amount of time between ceremony and reception.

 Avoid shared food or drink options.
 Have name tags to identify which glass belongs to which guest.

 Consider ways to encourage responsible consumption of alcohol e.g. limiting bar tabs or drink packages and ways to minimise dancing and singing e.g. other forms of entertainment.

 During speeches remind guests that you want them to remain safe and well and not to take unnecessary risks.